QuickBooks Blog

 3. Business contact information

-Within an invoice, you must provide your business contact information, including name, address, phone number, and email address, along with your client or buyer’s information.
+When you issue an invoice, you must provide your business contact information, including name, address, phone number, and email address, along with your client or buyer’s information.

 4. Descriptions of goods or services rendered

-• The date you completed the service
+• The date you completed service

 • A description of services that specifies what you provided at the unit level